jnutt367/jnutt367/README.md

 ##  - A Software developer who got a late start in tech, way back in the year of our Lord 2020... 😅
 ## - Remember Covid?
 ## - Well that was the catalyst for me to get off my butt and get to work to find a REAL future that will not go away because I lose the abilty to wait tables as if I were forever 20 years old.
-## I mean come on man!
+## - I mean come on man!
 Your kids are depending on you my dude!
-## -  SO, I am steadily getting better and more familiar with a vast variety of technologies, coding languages,libraries and frameworks.
+## -  So, I am steadily improving my familiarity with a vast variety of technologies, coding languages,libraries and frameworks.
-## -  As well as all the other aspects of the growing world of technology and the overall landscape of the web.
+## -  While assessing the growing and transforming world of technology and the overall landscape of the web in order that I have a clearer picture daily of where I may prove to be ever more useful in that world.
 ## -  I am a die-hard MJ (Michael Jordan) fan so getting in work and learning to master my craft is the mentality that I hold onto as a model of how to become great at something.
 ## - 🤔 I’m also up for hire for freelancing and consultancy jobs.
 ## - 📫 How to reach me: ...jnutt367@gmail.com or 407-687-7889